Bradley Shavit Artson: Leadership

 A prominent leader of Conservative Judaism, Artson serves on the Leadership Council of Conservative Judaism.
-He supervises the Miller Introduction to Judaism Program and the Center for Jewish Outreach at American Jewish University and he mentors Camp Ramah in California.
-Rabbi Artson writes a weekly Torah commentary that has over 13,000 internet subscribers.
-He is the author of 11 books, most recently Renewing the Process of Creation: A Jewish Integration of Science and Spirit and God of Becoming & Relationship: The Dynamic Nature of Process Theology both published by Jewish Lights.
+He supervises the Miller Introduction to Judaism Program and the Center for Jewish Outreach at American Jewish University and he mentored Camp Ramah in California.
+Rabbi Artson wrote a weekly Torah commentary that had over 13,000 internet subscribers.
+He is the author of 14 books, most recently Renewing the Process of Creation: A Jewish Integration of Science and Spirit and God of Becoming & Relationship: The Dynamic Nature of Process Theology both published by Jewish Lights.
 He is a regular contributor to Huffington Post, the Times of Israel, and he has written over 300 articles in several journals and magazines.

-He is also Dean of the Zacharias Frankel College at the University of Potsdam, Germany, ordaining Conservative/Masorti rabbis for Europe under the religious supervision of the Ziegler School of Rabbinic Studies.
+He is also the rabbinic leader of the Abraham Joshua Heschel Seminary and was the founding Dean of the Zacharias Frankel College both at the University of Potsdam, Germany, ordaining Conservative/Masorti rabbis for Europe under the religious supervision of the Ziegler School of Rabbinic Studies.

 In 2008, Artson ordained Rabbi Gershom Sizomu, the leader of the Abayudaya Tribe and participated a rabbinic delegation to Uganda to install him as the first African rabbi in Sub-Saharan Africa.
 While in Africa he joined a Beit Din in converting 250 Africans from Kenya, Nigeria, South Africa, Ghana, and Uganda.
 A regional chief bestowed upon him the African name Walusansa Salongo.